Looking for easy family dinner ideas to switch up your weekly routine?

 This recipe uses simple ingredients – cream cheese, milk, and cheese – to make a flavorful dish with pops of sundried tomato and vibrant kale.

-Whitefish can be found in the freezer section and is relatively inexpensive., though I’ve even used salmon when I found it on sale.
+White fish can be found in the freezer section and is relatively inexpensive. though I’ve even used salmon when I found it on sale.

-Cut into strips, and feel free to spice up your flour mix if you want something extra special.
+Feel free to spice up your flour mix if you want something extra special.

 Remember that dry, dense, flavorless meatloaf you had as a kid?
 Yeah, me too.